sfeir-open-source/talk-control/README.md

 ### Status

-This app is currently still in initial developpement phase.
+Currently, this app is still in initial developpement phase.

 ## Dependencies